 Entering international trade is a major milestone for any business.
 Whether you plan to import raw materials or export finished products, operating legally in cross-border markets requires proper registrations and intellectual property protection.
-Two essential pillars of international trade compliance in Pakistan are obtaining an import/export license in Pakistan and securing your brand through IPO trademark registration in Pakistan.
+Two essential pillars of international trade compliance in Pakistan are obtaining an Import/Export License in Pakistan and securing your brand through IPO Trademark Registration in Pakistan.

 This guide explains the complete import-export licensing framework in Pakistan, why trademark protection matters for traders, and how both work together to support sustainable business growth.